 - Don’t avert your eyes.
 Eyes tend to drift off-screen, especially when people are speaking off the cuff.
 You can better hold people’s attention by keeping your eyes on the camera or on the faces of the people you are meeting with.

 - Questions, so many questions.
-Set aside more time than usual for questions – your clients will definitely have lots of those.
+Set aside more time than usual for questions – your clients will likely have lots of those.
 And they will appreciate you addressing their concerns over a medium that they might not be all that comfortable with yet.

 - Mind the gap.
 Leave 30 minutes between meetings to ensure you don’t get backed up.
 While this might result in a less productive day, you can justify it knowing your clients are getting the extra attention they deserve.